 February is a time to bring awareness to women and heart disease.
 Our very own Melissa Johnson shares her story to help others further understand the importance of this month to her and so many other brave women like her.

 Melissa Johnson has congenital heart disease.
-It’s something she will live with for the rest of her life, but since she discovered it only three years ago, she’s been working to make sure others are aware of their risks.
+It’s something she will live with for the rest of her life, but since she discovered it ten years ago, she’s been working to make sure others are aware of their risks.

 “I was born with a congenital heart defect that was not discovered until I was 37 years old,” said Johnson.